TinaLand/standford_cs224w_project/milestone/MILESTONE_CREDIT_REPORT_CN.md

-# CS224W Project Milestone Report (English Version)
+# CS224W Project Milestone Report

-**Course**: CS224W – Machine Learning with Graphs
 **Project Title**: Graph Neural Networks for Stock Market Prediction and Portfolio Management
 **Date**: November 9, 2025
-**Milestone Weight**: 2% of total course grade (project component 6.67%, Credit / No Credit)

 ---

 ## 1. Milestone Significance & Strategy

-- **Course Requirement**: The milestone is graded Credit / No Credit.
-Its purpose is to ensure the team builds an end-to-end pipeline early and to give the TAs substantive material for feedback.
 - **Deliverable Focus**:
   1. Demonstrate the core code and data artifacts for Phases 1–4, showing that the pipeline runs end-to-end.
   2. Report the current training status and metrics (with the caveat that this run uses synthetic data).